md-mudassir7/FastApi/README.md

-Simple fastAPI project which has various endpoints
+Simple project for demonstration of fastapi by creating various endpoints which perform CRUD operations